Meiko Perkins RAD RTS - Studio Director - Ballet, PBT, Silver Swans

 She completed the RAD Certificate in Ballet Teaching Studies and has studied the RAD syllabus at the Royal Academy of Dance headquarters in London England.
-Holds a certificate with the Progressive Ballet technique and continues to update her knowledge in ballet training methodology through ongoing courses, including workshops at the Prix De Lausanne in Switzerland.
+Holds a certificate with the Progressive Ballet Technique, is a Silver Swans Licencee, and continues to update her knowledge in ballet training methodology through ongoing courses, which have included workshops at the Prix De Lausanne in Switzerland.

 For the youngest of dancers, Meiko focuses on the building of coordination, musicality and a love of movement through imaginative adventures, having created a junior school syllabus while at the Pacific Dance Arts, Vancouver.
 She continues to build on this for the adolescent ballet dancer providing students with a solid base of classical ballet vocabulary, posture, and technique.
 To this strong base, personal expression is encouraged in the more advanced dancer with an emphasis on clean technique, performance and communication.

 She is dedicated to providing students with education that will not only help them in their dance but in every aspect of their life.